Advertising for medicines: the keys to obtaining a visa in France

 The control exercised by the French Health Authorities over advertising for medicinal products is probably one of the most demanding.
 Any advertising for a medicine is therefore subject to control and authorization by the ANSM*.
 Since 2012, this authorization system has been entirely based on an a priori process, i.e. the distribution of an advertisement can only start once the precious visa has been granted.
 In the absence of a visa, the distribution of an advertisement may lead to criminal and financial penalties.

-Regarding the content of promotional documents, in application of the Public Health Code and taking into account the state of scientific and medical knowledge, the ANSM will ensure the security of the message which must not induce bad prescribing or a danger to the public.
+Regarding the content of promotional documents, in application of the French Public Health Code and taking into account the state of scientific and medical knowledge, the ANSM will ensure the security of the message which must not induce bad prescribing or a danger to the public.
 Vector of proper use, advertising must also present the medicine objectively, and ensure compliance with the standards in force such as the MA** and the therapeutic strategies recommended by the HAS***.
-Finally, so that health professionals can form a personal idea of the therapeutic value of the medicine, the ANSM checks that the target population and the benefit-risk ratio are clearly perceptible, in particular in the documents used by persons carrying out a promotional information activity.
-Many guidelines, which are mandatory in practice, have been drawn up by the authorities to help pharmaceutical firms in this delicate exercise.

-Furthermore, advertising to the general public is only accessible for certain medicines:
+Concerning advertising to the general public is only permitted for certain medicines:

-– certain vaccines on a list from the Ministry of Health;
+• Certain vaccines included on a list from the Ministry of Health;

 An Immutable Authorization Schedule

-But the real constraint lies in respecting the timetable governing this control, implying for pharmaceutical firms to anticipate and plan requests up to 6 months before the launch of a new medicine.
-Advertising is thus subject to strict filing periods (4 per year for documents for healthcare professionals, and 8 per year for advertisements targeting the general public), and files are processed by the authorities within a regulatory time limit of 2 months.
+But the real constraint lies in respecting the timetable governing this control, implying for pharmaceutical companies to anticipate and plan their needs well in advance.
+Advertising is indeed subject to strict filing periods (4 per year for documents for healthcare professionals, and 8 per year for advertisements targeting the general public), and files are processed by the authorities within a regulatory time limit of 2 months.

 At the end of the evaluation period, the request will result in the granting of a prior authorization called the GP visa for advertising aimed at the public and the PM visa for advertising aimed at healthcare professionals, for a duration of 2 years.
 However, in the event of breaches of the requirement criteria on the content or presentation of the communication tool, the ANSM may issue a refusal.
 The applicant will then have no choice but to make a new request during the next slot.
-Each year, out of the 10,000 visa applications processed by the ANSM, around 10% are rejected in this way, and around two thirds of GP visas are modified before they are issued.
+Each year, more than 10,000 visa applications are generally submitted to the ANSM (including both GP and PM visas), and this number tends to increase over time.
+Among these applications, approximately 15% are rejected (according to the ANSM’s 2022 and 2023 activity reports), a percentage that also appears to be rising each year.

 The dematerialization of applying